 "We're optimistic about the future of HTG at the treaty table," said Jacqueline Ott with the Department of Justice during the hearing.

 "However, HTG need not pursue or accept any offers through the B.C. treaty process - HTG, including any of its member First Nations, are free to pursue readily available, constitutional, judicial remedies to pursue their constitutionally protected Aboriginal rights."

 These remedies include action through the B.C.
-Supreme Court, judicial review of any government decisions, and temporary or Cowichan News Leader and Pictorial - Canada makes its case for treaty p...

-permanent injunctions to suspend government activities.
+Supreme Court, judicial review of any government decisions, and temporary or permanent injunctions to suspend government activities.